raduschirliu/job-hunter-ats/README.md

    > Update-Database
    ```
    This will automatically create a database at the `"DBLocation = "Data Source='{DESIRED_LOCATION}'"` with the current models

-   IMPORTANT: In the sqlite command line tool , you must run the following commands upon initially creating the database:
+   Note: In the sqlite command line tool, you may need to run the following commands upon initially creating the database to enable foreign key constraint enforcement:
    ```bash
    > .open JobHunterDB.sqlite
    > PRAGMA foreign_keys = ON;
    ```
-   This enables foreign key/referential integrity constraint enforcement

 ### Updating Models and Creating Migrations